 People and relationships are more important than processes and tools.

-This means that people’s personal qualities and their interaction are much more critical to your success.
+This means that people’s personal qualities and their interactions are much more critical to your success.
 This is the opposite of project management methodologies where it is not the people that matter but the processes, documents, and tools.

 Running software is more important than complex documentation.